WebAssembly/spec/spectec/test-prose/TEST.md

   - Under the context C', the global sequence global* is valid with the global type sequence gt*.

 Types_ok
-- the type definition sequence type'* is valid with the defined type sequence deftype* if:
+- the type definition sequence type* is valid with the defined type sequence deftype* if:
   - Either:
-    - type'* is [].
+    - type* is [].
     - deftype* is [].
   - Or:
-    - type'* is [type_1] :: type*.
+    - type* is [type_1] :: type'*.
     - deftype* is dt_1* :: dt*.
     - the type definition type_1 is valid with the defined type sequence dt_1*.
     - the context C' is the context C with .TYPES appended by dt_1*.
-    - Under the context C', the type definition sequence type* is valid with the defined type sequence dt*.
+    - Under the context C', the type definition sequence type'* is valid with the defined type sequence dt*.

 Types_ok/empty
 - [] is valid with the defined type sequence [].